 Leave us a review below to tell us why!

 - Salt and pepper

-- 1 tablespoon vegetable oil
+- 1 tablespoon vegetable oil, plus more if needed

 - 1/3 cup pineapple juice

 - 1/3 cup white vinegar

 - 2 tablespoons soy sauce